cheng-tan/vowpalwabbit.github.io/_guides/getting_started.md

 ### Hash function bits

-The following output sample shows the number of bits from the hash function:
+The following VW output shows the number of bits from the hash function:

 ```
 Num weight bits = 18
 ```

-This diagnostic shows that the number of hash function bits is 18 (more than enough for this example).
+This diagnostic shows that the number of bits from the hash function is 18 (more than enough for this example).
 Use `-b bits` to adjust the number of bits for a hash function.

 ### Learning rate

-The following code sample shows the learning rate:
+The following VW output shows the learning rate:

 ```
 learning rate = 0.5